CenterForSpatialResearch/data_mgmt_tutorials/data_cleaning_excel.md

-# Data Cleaning with Excel and NYC Open Data
+# Data Cleaning

+Data cleaning itself is a highly specific task.
+Each and every instance will be different because the data will be formatted in different ways and the project will be unique.
+Much of data cleaning is custom problem solving, transforming the data into the right format.
+This is a very basic introduction to data cleaning, and assumes only familiarity with Excel.
+However, data cleaning is a broad topic that is not easily pinned down, and you are likely to need to do a variety of different steps in order to employ it on your own dataset.
+This tutorial will walk through cleaning one dataset, highlighting some of the strategies and best practices.

+We will use Excel for this task because the data is relatively small, straightforward, and clean.
+Most datasets made available by governments and large institutions are "clean", meaning that there are very few errors, duplicate entries, misspellings, alternative descriptions, etc.

 By the end of this tutorial you will be able to:

 * Download an original dataset from NYC Open Data
 * Modify that dataset to suit your needs
+* Pivot a data table
 * Strategically use exploratory visualizations to better understand a dataset

 For this tutorial, we are going to take a publicly available dataset and map some of the datapoints.
-Most datasets will need some cleaning before they are ready to be visualized; there are usually some errors, missing information, duplicate information, etc. Therefore, we will clean this dataset before we begin using it.
+Most datasets will need some cleaning before they are ready to be visualized; there are usually some errors, missing information, duplicate information, organization issues, etc. Therefore, we will clean this dataset before we begin using it.

+### Data for visualization
+When we talk about data, we often mention that we are looking for data which is "long and skinny" by that we mean that the

 *Our questions:*
 Community Centers in New York City offer a variety of services from classes to family support to immigration help and much more.
 This is an exploratory mapping exercise where we want to know how these services are situated in the city.